Aliaghajpl/BestNew/meeting_notes/2017-10/oct10.md

 ## High-level side

- - Belief planning most relevant for uncertainty in the map.
+ - Belief planning most relevant for uncertainty in the **map**.
+Initially rest can be assumed to be deterministic.
  - Will likey need abstraction of copter behavior to avoid planning on full model.
 Abstraction could be in form of LTL spec.
  - A way to decouple the problem is via assume-guarantee contracts.
 I.e. copter says: if #(grids to explore < 30) -> grids will be explored.
 Relevant work by Scott Livingston and Ioannis Filippidis.